Qhristen/final_project/README.md

 https://explorer.solana.com/tx/3g9t53naMv6eW3G34TgyqWPU14Vvzvgn533xPu1wmxa6aVSxk7ZJNX47Rin2LaJbVHM62WMWnrpusTciCWFP6nTo?cluster=devnet

 This repository provides a collection of utilities to interact with the Solana blockchain, specifically the Devnet.
-It demonstrates how to perform essential blockchain operations using the `@solana/web3.js` and `@coral-xyz/anchor` libraries. it include creating wallets, performing transactions, and interacting with smart contracts (programs) like `wba_prereq`.
+It demonstrates how to perform essential blockchain operations using the `@solana/web3.js` and `@coral-xyz/anchor` libraries. it include creating wallets, performing transactions and interacting with smart contracts (programs) like `wba_prereq`.

 ### Keygen.ts